cristian-albu/ts-py-go-ru-bootcamp/README.md

 Build a full stack e-commerce app with each tech stack.
 Use each the advantages of each technology.
 225 hours of practice.

+Not every technology was covered for these projects but the challenge includes adapting and learning from the docs directly without spending too much time on courses.
+For example you will need to learn VueJs, Django, and Rocket on the fly.

 #### App requirements:

 - Product page with pagination.